VsPun/pyton/README.md

-# pyton
+# python
-Pyton ready scripts for GO PLUS PLATFORM
+Python ready scripts for GO PLUS PLATFORM

-This is pyton ready scripts for all type of devices in the GO PLUS PLATFORM:
+This is python ready scripts for all type of devices in the GO PLUS PLATFORM:
 - Geo type (send lat/lon data)
 - Data type (send any digitals: int or float types)
 - Switch type (change stat from 0 to 1 and back)